-The rules for travelling or working in Europe will change from 1 January 2021:
+The rules for travelling or working in European countries changed on 1 January 2021:

-- you will be able to travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa as a tourist, to visit family or friends, to attend business meetings, cultural or sports events, or for short-term studies or training
+- you can to travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa.
+This applies if you travel as a tourist, to visit family or friends, to attend business meetings, cultural or sports events, or for short-term studies or training

 - show a return or onward ticket

-- show you have enough money for your stay, and
+- show you have enough money for your stay

 If you renewed your current passport before the previous one expired, extra months may have been added to its expiry date.
-Any extra months on your passport over 10 years may not count towards the 6 months needed.
+Any extra months on your passport over 10 years may not count towards the minimum 3 months needed.

 Travelling with children

 If you are a single parent, or travelling with a child who is not your own, you will need documentary evidence of parental responsibility and a letter of consent.
 For further information on exactly what will be required at immigration contact the Austrian Embassy in London.

 UK Emergency Travel Documents are accepted for entry, airside transit and exit from Austria.